gschmutz/datahub-extensions/custom_sources/process-archive/README.md

 |-------|-------------|--------|
 | Descriptions | ok | Enabled by default |
 | [Platform Instance](https://datahubproject.io/docs/platform-instances) | ok | Enabled by default |

+The ingestion can be started for all versions declared in the <archive-type>.json file, but there seem to be a problem with not all versions properly being registered in DataHub.
+Therefore there is the option to specify a version in the recipe, so that each version can be ingested in a separate run.

 ### CLI based Ingestion